SchnyderKay/M324/README.md

 **Commit Rules**

 There is no commit amount limit, but everyone should consider the readability of a branch.
-Every commit has a commit message with a short description about the changes inthe commit.
+Every commit has a commit message with a short description about the changes in the commit.
 Force-push is not allowed

 **Merge Criteria**